Akuli/teek/docs/geometry-managers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Tk has some options and other things that can be done to rows or columns of a
 grid.
-These are represented with row objects and column objects in pythotk.
+These are represented with row objects and column objects in teek.

 >>> window = tk.Window()
 >>> window.grid_rows